Patrick Dourado: Career

 In the earlier years of Konkani play scripting, the storylines were often transcribed in 32-page notebooks, eventually transitioning to larger registers in subsequent times.
 Notably, there was no formalized script for dialogue during this period; rather, emphasis was placed solely on composing songs that narrated the unfolding narrative.
 Dourado received valuable tutelage on song composition from his maternal uncle, Antonio Colaco of Bansi ward, who directed zomnivhele khells (Goan folk plays) in Cacora-Sanvordem.
 Building upon his initial play, Dourado composed additional songs and sought a final evaluation from Francis Koloi, whose satisfaction with the composition affirmed Dourado's abilities and encouraged him to forge ahead without hesitation.
 In a June 2016 interview with The Times of India, Dourado acknowledged the assistance rendered by C P Bebo in his songwriting endeavors.

-Dourado has gained recognition in the field of scripting folk plays and continuous dramas.
+Dourado gained recognition in the field of scripting folk plays and continuous dramas.
 His skills as a composer on the Konkani stage, particularly in creating heartfelt songs and captivating cantos, have earned him reputation.
 In addition, he has served as a ghost composer for numerous audio albums, composing lyrics for hundreds of songs and collaborating with various singers.
 Dourado's talents extend beyond music composition, as he has written numerous tiatrs (theatrical plays) and has also worked as a ghostwriter for well-known directors.

 Due to the nature of his shows being staged on a contractual basis by professional contractors, Dourado has faced financial constraints and has not been able to derive significant financial benefits.
 Consequently, he has relied on collaborations with producers and contractors, as he lacked the means to book halls and stage his shows in towns.
 Dourado himself acknowledges that organizing shows on a contractual basis does not yield substantial financial returns.
 Known for his storytelling abilities, as described by Daniel F de Souza of The Goan Everyday, Dourado emphasizes the importance of patience in writing tiatrs.
 He draws inspiration from accomplished playwrights of the past, such as M. Boyer, Prem Kumar, and C. Alvares, who would release their tiatrs once every two years, resulting in shows of quality in all aspects.

+Death

+On 8 May 2026, Dourado died at the age of 86.